clawoflight/framaschedule/README.md

 # framaschedule
-A library and command-line tool to schedule shifts based on poll responses
+A library and command-line tool to schedule shifts based on poll responses - written in rust.

 It currently only supports the CSV export from [Framadate](https://framadate.org/), hence the name.
 However, it is modular and can easily be extended for other sources.